Frequently Asked Questions about Orthodontics and the Care You’ll Receive at the Center for Orthodontic Excellence

 An orthodontist is a dentist first.
 Dr. Shah went to dental school, just like your family dentist.
-However, he also had an additional 2-3 years of training to focus solely on braces and jaw alignment.
-It's all we do, all day, every day!
+However, he also had an additional two to three years of training to focus solely on braces and jaw alignment.
+It’s all we do, all day, every day!
 We do not do cleanings, fillings, crowns, veneers, extractions, dentures, or root canals… we only do braces.
 We focus on one aspect of dentistry only—moving teeth—so that you can be assured that your treatment is done safely and efficiently!

 What should I look for when choosing an orthodontist?

 - An experienced, caring, expert doctor